 Kindergarten classes are involved in investigations using all their senses as they learn about classification, weather, magnetism, living and non-living objects, properties of water, and patterns in nature.

-Students in first grade use all their senses, just like real scientists, making discoveries about the world in which they live.
-Students investigate how moving objects exhibit different kinds of motion.
-Students also conduct experiments to observe how different materials react with water at various temperatures.
+Students in first grade investigate how moving objects exhibit different kinds of motion.
+They also conduct experiments to test how different materials and substances react with water at various temperatures.
 First graders also learn about the relationship between the sun and Earth and how the sun is an important source of energy for the Earth.